shaleen-wonder-ent/user-guides/HSM_Implementation_Existing_workload.md

-# Azure Key Vault Managed HSM — Existing Workloads (Central India, Single Region)
+# Azure Key Vault Managed HSM — Existing Workloads (Single Region)

 > This guide explains the Contoso Managed HSM rollout for **existing, already-running** SQL Managed Instances and VMs in **Central India only**.
 It is deliberately simplified for **process understanding**: multi-region replication, disaster recovery, and Storage are out of scope here.
 The goal is for the team to clearly understand **what changes**, **what stays the same**, **when downtime happens and when it doesn't**, and **which scenarios apply to which VM / MI**.